BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Maturana and Varela extended this insight to introduce the concept of autopoesis, integral to the biological theory of cognition {% cite maturana:1987 %}.

 In line with their constructivist theory, every individual constructs their own cognition and, by extension, their reality.
+In fact, for Maturana cognition is living.
-Maturana theory seems not far from Kant's and to an extend Fichte's understanding of cognition.
+His theory seems not far from Kant's and to an extend Fichte's understanding of cognition.
 Constructivism does not imply an absence of a single reality or a state of complete subjectivity, but rather, it leads to some noteworthy conclusions:

 1. An absolute system of values and knowledge cannot exist because personal experience forms an unshakable foundation.